helloimfrei/VisTheSpire/README.md

 Get started:
 1. Navigate to your game directory (open Steam > right click Slay The Spire in your library > Manage > Browse local files)
-2. Make a copy of your runs folder, and compress it into a zip.
+2. Compress the runs folder into a zip.
 Don't rename it!
-(Mac: right click a <ins>copy</ins> of the folder and select 'Compress' on Mac, or Windows: right click > 7Zip > Add to runs.zip)
+(Mac: right click the runs folder and select 'Compress' on Mac, or Windows: right click > 7Zip > Add to runs.zip)
+3. Upload your .zip to the app, and you're good to go!
+4. Prepare to be deeply humbled upon seeing your win rate :(